 |KIN 620||Athletic Training Clinical Experience (Spring II)||3|

-Note: KIN 620 Athletic Training Clinical Experience: Taken four times for 3 credits in each semester of the student's program of study.
+KIN 620 is taken four times for 3 credits in each semester of the student's program of study.

 Non-credit Professional Development Requirements

-In addition to the 50 credits of coursework, students are required to gain approximately two weeks of clinical experience during assigned pre-season athletic practices during August of each year in the program.
+In addition to the 48 credits of course work, students are required to gain approximately two weeks of clinical experience during assigned pre-season athletic practices during August of each year in the program.
 Students are also required to attend weekly in-services and journal club sessions during each of the fall and spring semesters in the program.